 Favorite WDW romantic spot: A nighttime boat ride on the Sassagoula River from Downtown Disney to Port Orleans Riverside.

-Favorite Restaurants: Victoria & Albert's, The Flying Fish, Columbia Harbour House, and Yakitori House.
+Favorite Restaurants: Victoria & Albert's, The Flying Fish and Columbia Harbour House.

 Favorite WDW Memory: Any time I'm with family, but the memory of my brother's face the first time he rode Tower of Terror still makes me laugh!

 Favorite WDW Spots: At Epcot on the bridge near France, watching IllumiNations and the Magic Kingdom at the beginning of Main Street looking at the castle.

 Favorite Restaurant: Boma at Animal Kingdom Lodge -- so many yummy choices!

 Insider Tip: Whether it's your first trip or 50th trip -- take your time and enjoy the details.
 You'll miss some of the best parts of the resort if you rush through too quickly.

 Favorite WDW Memory: Running in the 2005 WDW Half Marathon, especially running through Cinderella Castle and around World Showcase!

 Favorite WDW spot: After IlumiNations, sitting on the edge of a planter along the walkway between Future World and World Showcase watching Epcot's Lights of Winter.

 Favorite WDW restaurant: Boma!
 Especially the dessert buffet.